-- 1. For the purposes of Article 87(3), investment firms that are not authorised to provide the investment services listed in points 3 and 6 of Section A of Annex I to Directive 2004/39/EC shall use the calculation of the total risk exposure amount specified in paragraph 2. - 2.
-Investment firms referred to in paragraph 1 shall calculate the total risk exposure amount as the higher of the following: - (a) the sum of the items referred to in points (a) to (d) and (f) of Article 87(3) after applying paragraph 87(4); - (b) 12.5 multiplied by the amount specified in Article 92. - 3.
-Investment firms referred to in paragraph 1 are subject to all other provisions regarding operational risk laid down in Title VII, Chapter 3, section II, Sub-section 1 of Directive [inserted by OP].
+1. For the purposes of Article 92(3), investment firms that are not authorised to provide the investment services and activities listed in points (3) and (6) of Section A of Annex I to Directive 2004/39/EC shall use the calculation of the total risk exposure amount specified in paragraph 2.

+2. Investment firms referred to in paragraph 1 of this Article and firms referred to in point (2)(c) of Article 4(1) that provide the investment services and activities listed in points (2) and (4) of Section A of Annex I to Directive 2004/39/EC shall calculate the total risk exposure amount as the higher of the following:

+(a) the sum of the items referred to in points (a) to (d) and (f) of Article 92(3) after applying Article 92(4);

+(b) 12,5 multiplied by the amount specified in Article 97.

+Firms referred to in point (2)(c) of Article 4(1) that provide the investment services and activities listed in points (2) and (4) of Section A of Annex I to Directive 2004/39/EC shall meet the requirements in Article 92(1) and (2) based on the total risk exposure amount referred to in the first subparagraph.

+Competent authorities may set the own funds requirements for firms referred to in point (2)(c) of Article 4(1) that provide the investment services and activities listed in points (2) and (4) of Section A of Annex I to Directive 2004/39/EC as the own funds requirements that would be binding on those firms according to the national transposition measures in force on 31 December 2013 for Directives 2006/49/EC and 2006/48/EC.

+3. Investment firms referred to in paragraph 1 are subject to all other provisions regarding operational risk laid down in Title VII, Chapter 2, Section II, Sub-section 2 of Directive 2013/36/EU.
-Own funds requirements for investment firms which hold initial capital as laid down in

-Article 28(2) of Directive [inserted by OP]
+Own funds requirements for investment firms which hold initial capital as laid down in Article 28(2) of Directive 2013/36/EU

-- 1. For the purposes of Article 87(3), the following categories of investment firm which hold initial capital in accordance with Article 28(2) of Directive [inserted by OP] shall use the calculation of the total risk exposure amount specified in paragraph 2: - (a) investment firms that deal on own account only for the purpose of fulfilling or executing a client order or for the purpose of gaining entrance to a clearing and settlement system or a recognised exchange when acting in an agency capacity or executing a client order; - (b) investment firms: - (i) \\\\\that do not hold client money or securities; - (ii) that undertake only dealing on own account; - (iii) that have no external customers: - (iv) for which the execution and settlement whose transactions takes place under the responsibility of a clearing institution and are guaranteed by that clearing institution. - 2.
-For investment firms referred to in paragraph 1, total risk exposure amount shall be calculated as the sum of the following: - (a) points (a) to (d) and (f) of Article 87(3) after applying paragraph 87(4); - (b) the amount referred to in Article 92 multiplied by 12.5. - 3.
-Investment firms referred to in paragraph 1 are subject to all other provisions regarding operational risk laid down in Title VII, Chapter 3, Section 2, Sub-section 1 of Directive [inserted by OP].
+1. For the purposes of Article 92(3), the following categories of investment firm which hold initial capital in accordance with Article 28(2) of Directive 2013/36/EU shall use the calculation of the total risk exposure amount specified in paragraph 2 of this Article:

+(a) investment firms that deal on own account only for the purpose of fulfilling or executing a client order or for the purpose of gaining entrance to a clearing and settlement system or a recognised exchange when acting in an agency capacity or executing a client order;

+(b) investment firms that meet all the following conditions:

+(i) they do not hold client money or securities;

+(ii) they undertake only dealing on own account;

+(iii) they have no external customers;

+(iv) their execution and settlement transactions take place under the responsibility of a clearing institution and are guaranteed by that clearing institution.

+2. For investment firms referred to in paragraph 1, total risk exposure amount shall be calculated as the sum of the following:

+(a) points (a) to (d) and (f) of Article 92(3) after applying Article 92(4);

+(b) the amount referred to in Article 97 multiplied by 12,5.

+3. Investment firms referred to in paragraph 1 are subject to all other provisions regarding operational risk laid down in Title VII, Chapter 3, Section II, Sub-section 1 of Directive 2013/36/EU.